jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 - Inside the `Main.java` file, place the following code in the beginning of the main method:
     - ```java
-      Hashes hashes = new Hashes();
       ArrayList<Path> paths = new ArrayList<>();

       paths.add(Path.of("pathToRootFolder\\0"));
       paths.add(Path.of("pathToRootFolder\\1"));
-      // etc for all of the applications in the root folder hashes.calculateHashesTXTFiles(paths);
+      // etc for all of the applications in the root folder

+      FileSplitterCombiner fileSplitterCombiner = new FileSplitterCombiner();
+      paths.forEach(path -> fileSplitterCombiner.splitFilesLargerThan(99, path));

+      Hashes hashes = new Hashes();
+      hashes.calculateHashesTXTFiles(paths);
       ```
 - Run the application
 - Remove the lines you added to the `Main.java` file in the previous step
-- Each of the subfolders should now contain a hashes.txt file
+- Each of the subfolders should now contain both a Hashes.txt file and a Split.txt file

 ---